 - locally maximal (stronger that the template correlation in the neighboring pixels)

-It is quite easy to express the described method in Adaptive Vision Studio - we will need just two built-in filters.
+It is quite easy to express the described method in Aurora Vision Studio - we will need just two built-in filters.
 We will compute the template correlation image using the ImageCorrelationImage filter, and then identify the matches using ImageLocalMaxima - we just need to set the inMinValue parameter that will cut-off the weak local maxima from the results, as discussed in previous section.

 Though the introduced technique was sufficient to solve the problem being considered, we may notice its important drawbacks: